 - Support for operation over unicast and asynchronous VRRP events - both of which enable support for running VRRP in a cloud environment.
 Beyond cloud deployments, some of the asynchronous event support enables calls to an external (user-supplied) script/program that can adjust the networking environment at will, e.g., a script can interact with AWS APIs to adjust VPC routing tables on failover.
 Users can write their own scripts, but we intend to provide one soon at github.com/Netgate.

 - The Prometheus Exporter now works for either management or dataplane interfaces, exposing the following counters: inPackets, outPackets, inBytes, outBytes, ipv4Packets, ipv6Packets, outErrorPackets, dropPackets, inMissPackets, inNobufPackets and puntPackets

 - More sophisticated customers may appreciate that the API and RESTCONF commands that achieve the equivalent of “vppctl show trace” can now be run from the TNSR CLI

 - VPP has been updated to Release 20.09

 - A number of adds, changes, and fixes contribute to the overall robustness and usability of CLI, DHCP Server, Dataplane, Host Netfilter, Interfaces, Memif, NACM, NAT, NTP, RESTCONF, Routing, SNMP / IPFIX / Prometheus, Tunnel Protocols, VRRP, YANG, and clixon

-Ready to start using TNSR for free?
+Ready to start using TNSR with no obligation?
 Download our no charge TNSR Home+Lab edition here.